The (b)right future of batteries in Perth

 - Save energy and money: Buying rechargeable batteries over single-use varieties helps your hip pocket.
 Each battery can generally be recharged 1,000 times before it needs to be discarded.

-- Safety: Lithium batteries have the ability to explode or catch on fire if they are damaged or overheated when left exposed in landfill.
+- Safety: Lithium batteries have the ability to explode or catch on fire if they are damaged or overheated when left exposed in landfills.